igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 {{!RFC8558}} where it is mentionned that explicit path signals are preferred.

-The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header:
+The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header the "sQuare signal" bit (Q) and the "Loss event" bit (L).

-* Q: The "sQuare signal" bit that is toggled every N outgoing packets so that

-* L: The "Loss event" bit

-While the exploitation of only Q can help in measuring the _upstream loss_ and only I can help in measuring the _end-to-end loss_, both are conjointly required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).
+While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are conjointly required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).